MichaelTahirovic/CoopBoardSenderInfo/README.md

  ```
  You can customize this by modifying the format in popup.js if desired.

+# Final Regards
- Note: This is a roughly made extension that might not work all the time but that's good enough for me so it better be good enough for you.
+ This is a roughly made extension that might not work all the time and doesn't look very pretty but that's good enough for me so it better be good enough for you.

  Enjoy saving like...
 40 seconds!